-If you only do one thing to automate your Airbnb cleaning, it should be sharing your calendar with your cleaners, so they know when you need their services.
+If you only do one thing to automate Airbnb cleaning services, it should be sharing your calendar with your cleaners, so they know when you need their services.

-Now, there are two main ways to do this.
+Now, there are a few main ways to do this:

 Adding your cleaner as a co-host on Airbnb

 Secondly, you can add your cleaner as a co-host on your Airbnb account.
 This way, they’ll have access to your Airbnb calendar and they’ll be able to see your bookings and how much time they have to clean between them.

 This is fairly easy to do: just go to ‘Listings’ on Airbnb, select the listings you want to edit, and click ‘Co-hosts’ to add your cleaner.
 If you have multiple listings, repeat these steps for each of them.